 Taco Bell stopped shy of revealing its secrets.
 But the restaurant isn’t leaving fans high and dry either.
 The Mexican fast-food chain is helping chalupa connoisseurs make a run for the border while sheltering in place by admitting which copycat recipes it thinks are the closest approximations to the real thing.
 To get even closer, grab Taco Bell’s Original Taco Seasoning Mix and a variety pack of the signature mild, hot, fire, and verde sauces on Amazon.
-That is, if you aren’t like those of us who already have a pantry full of hoarded packets from B.C. (before coronavirus) trips.
+That is, if you aren’t like those of us who already have a pantry full of hoarded packets.

 The Independent: “Pret a Manger publishes ‘secret’ chocolate chip cookie recipe for fans to make at home”